SarahCreager/reading-note/README.md

 ## Things I want to know more about
 * Using git commands I haven't encountered before
+* How to render clicked image into modal

 ## Code 102 Reading Notes
 * [What is Growth Mindset?](./code102/growthmindset.md)